-– The person commits the act with the intent of arousing, appealing to, or gratifying the lust or passions or sexual desires of that person or of the child
+- You committed the act with the intent of arousing, appealing to or gratifying your lust, passions or sexual desires, or the lust passions or sexual desires of the child, AND